 This idea is carried through in the build quality details of the model from an unbreakable LED and a rubberized O-ring (for water resistance), to a casing that resists rust and corrosion over continued outdoor use.

-One of the unique features of this flashlight is a slide focus which allows the simple transition between a broad view flood beam and x-range spot beam, making full use of the light’s long range focusing optic.
-This functionality is excellent for one handed, tactical operation of the light using just your thumb to switch beam modes effortlessly.Find out more here
+One of the unique features of this tactical flashlight is a slide focus which allows the simple transition between a broad view flood beam and x-range spot beam, making full use of the light’s long-range focusing optic.
+This functionality is excellent for one-handed, tactical operation of the light using just your thumb to switch beam modes effortlessly.Learn More About the Coast HP7R Here

-The Outlite A 100 is tactical flashlight that offers a great balance of reliability and durability making it ideal for a wide variety of environments and different situations.
+The Outlite A 100 is undoubtedly one of the best tactical flashlight choices on the market and offers a great balance of reliability and durability making it ideal for a wide variety of environments and different situations.

 The versatility of the A 100 is reinforced through an adjustable zoom lens meaning you can alter the focus of the beam for both broad and narrow lighting requirements.
 The second of these two options is particularly useful if you’re looking to pinpoint an object at a distance while a broad beam is well suited to lighting up a room or the immediate vicinity when the need arises.